Typesetter/Typesetter/PLUGIN-HOOKS.md

 			Allows to take additional actions when a new page was created

 * [PageRunScript](https://github.com/Typesetter/Typesetter/search?q=%22Plugins%3A%3AFilter%28%27PageRunScript%27%22)						(filter)
 			A mighty hook, called relatively early, that allows to execute own functions based on the passed cmd parameter in a request.
-It has complete control the type and content of the response / output
+It has complete control of the type and content of the response / output

 * [PageSetVars](https://github.com/Typesetter/Typesetter/search?q=%22Plugins%3A%3AAction%28%27PageSetVars%27%22)							(action)
 			A hook called relatively early to modify variables of the `$page` object